 Ethnic & Other

-Sonic Couture Balinese Gamelan, Sonic Couture Geosinics, East West SILK, Voices of Passion and literally everything 8DIO has to offer
+Sonic Couture Balinese Gamelan, Sonic Couture Geosonics, East West SILK, Voices of Passion and literally everything 8DIO has to offer

 My Mac Pro has more memory than I do...loaded it with 64GB RAM and a 12 core processor - then attached a Promise R6 Thunderbolt 2 RAID system for sample transfer.
 My rack interface is the Universal Audio Apollo Quad and my mobile interface is the Apogee Duet (USB).
 My monitoring system is made by a French company called Focal - I use the SM-9 monitors (the most accurate nearfield and midfield monitoring system I've ever used in my life), and I control them with the Dangrous Music D-Box (analog summing).
 I recently got an API luncbox to sit on my studio desk with twin SSL 611 EQ's and an API 2500 master buss compressor.
 My primary MIDI controller is actually my DSI Prophet 12 synth.
 My go-to mics are the Mojave Audio 201 fet's (matched pair) but my old AKG perception series large condenser diaphragms are still trustworthy - just a bit dry.
-Everything runs into a patchbay (porting to an A-Designs Pacifica preamp) the UA Apollo before being printed to Logic via audio - I do not typically keep MIDI in my arrangement as I work.
+Everything runs into a patchbay (porting to my A-Designs Pacifica preamp or Vintech 273 preamp) the UA Apollo before being printed to Logic via audio - I do not typically keep MIDI in my arrangement as I work.
 I like to commit to audio files.